-Years ago, I read an article by Irishman and golf commentator David Feherty.
-During the Gulf War, he traveled with the USO in the Middle East to entertain the troops.
-He came away changed by the experience and began an organization for disabled vets called the Troops First Foundation and became the spokesman for Wounded Warriors Foundation.
+I recently read an article by Irishman and golf commentator David Feherty.
+Three years ago, he traveled with the USO in the Middle East to entertain the troops.
+He came away changed by the experience and began an organization for disabled vets called the Troops First Foundation.
 Feherty also has a quirky sense of humor.
 He tells the following story:

 “You see, when a soldier gives a limb in the service of his or her country, it’s not just an arm or a leg that is lost.
 More important is the dignity.
 So when Green Beret Major Kent Solheim gave his leg away in March, after two years and umpteen surgeries in an attempt to keep it, I traveled to Walter Reed for his amputation.
 It’s not a spectator sport, but when Kent came out of the ether, the first thing I asked him was what they’d done with his old leg.
 When he asked me why, I told him that while normally I was just an arms dealer, in this … economy I’d try to sell anything.
 A couple of nurses were momentarily horrified, but when Kent … (laughed - prb) and called me sick, everyone felt better.
 That’s my trooper, I thought.
 By making fun of him in the time of his greatest sadness, I had offered him a chance, by his reaction, to regain some of his dignity.”
 (Feherty, David (2010-03-31).
 The Power of Positive Idiocy.
 Anchor.
 Kindle Edition)